 A Message from the Executive Team

-Stephanie is a Community Health Strategist for Three Rivers District Health Department.
+Stephanie is the Project Coordinator for the Pendleton County School District, whose work is funded through a federal Drug-Free Communities grant, which focuses on alcohol and tobacco prevention, as well as building social-emotional learning skills for youth.
 She is a graduate from Eastern Kentucky University with a Masters Degree in Public Administration.
-She enjoys working in public health and is excited to be on a team that works to prevent substance use for our youth in Pendleton County.
+She enjoys working in prevention and is excited to be on a team that works to prevent substance use for our youth in Pendleton County.

 Kenna is the mother of three grown children, Moriah, Kelsey and Clay.
 Her joy is being the grandmother of Jessa and Davis Conrad.
 She is a graduated of Morehead State University with a Bachelor’s Degree in Food Service Administration and Business.
 She works for the University of Kentucky and is the Pendleton County Family and Consumer Science Educator.
 She has been active in our Champion Coalition since it was chartered in 2003.
 Her passion is working with the community and youth by providing programs that promote healthy lifestyle choices.